Fouga CM.170 Magister: Israel

 The first Fouga arrived in Israel in 1957 and shortly afterward local license-manufacturing was started by IAI, whose locally made version was named the IAI Tzukit.
 The first Tzukit was completed in 1959 and entered service in 1960.

 The Fougas served with the IAF's flight school, where they were used for both basic and advanced jet training.
 The aircraft also formed the IAF Aerobatic Team.
 In 1974, the Magisters were replaced by A-4 Skyhawks in the advanced jet training role, keeping their basic training role alone.
 By the beginning of the 1980s, a plan was devised to upgrade and refurbish the aircraft, extending their service life.
 The refurbished aircraft featured over 250 modifications, including new engines and a newly designed cockpit.
 By 1986, the majority of the Fougas had been upgraded to Tzukit standard.
-They all have now been replaced by the Beechcraft T-6 Texan II.
+They were replaced by the Beechcraft T-6 Texan II.

 In 1964, the flight school organized a fighting squadron, staffed by school instructors and IAF reservists, to use the Magister as light attack aircraft in case of hostilities.
 In the 1967 Six-Day War, 44 Fougas were used by 147 Squadron as a close support aircraft, attacking targets on the Sinai front during the first day of the war, when Israel's more capable combat aircraft were deployed on Operation Focus against Arab air bases.
 They were then deployed against Jordanian forces, including armour, on the West Bank.
 Fougas reportedly destroyed over 50 tanks and over 70 other armoured vehicles, helping in holding back Jordanian armour which had been advancing towards Jerusalem.
 The Magister proved effective in the close support mission but sustained heavy casualties: seven aircraft and six pilots were recorded as lost.

 El Salvador

-Nine former Israeli and three French Magisters were acquired by the Salvadoran Air Force and used as both trainers and ground attack aircraft in the Salvadoran Civil War using bombs and nose-mounted 7.62mm machine guns.
+Nine former Israeli and three French Magisters were acquired by the Salvadoran Air Force and used as both trainers and ground attack aircraft in the Salvadoran Civil War using bombs and nose-mounted 7.62 mm machine guns.
 They cooperated with Ouragans and A-37Bs.
 None is recorded as being lost to enemy fire, but only five were in operational condition by the end of the war.